During his participation in the Arab Economic Forum in Beirut: “Al-Araby” reviews the experience of economic reform in Egypt

 The Institute of National Planning held the second seminar of scientific follow-up, in which a report on the “global status... read more

-Prof. Dr. Ashraf El-Araby, President of the Institute of National Planning, received Prof. Dr. Ahmed Zayed, Director of the Library... read more
+Prof. Dr. Ashraf El-Araby, President of the Institute of National Planning, met with a delegation from Nile University.
+The discussions... read more